 One-of-a-kind medical data

 Another unique benefit of the JKU medSPACE: The whole process from new data to full-body 3D anatomy takes only a couple of minutes, allowing for immense flexibility and previously unknown teaching opportunities.
-This is possible by realizing the potential of the Virtual Anatomy software, developed by the Ars Electronica Futurelab, based on the Cinematic Rendering software by Siemens Healthineers.
-While Cinematic Rendering is used to import data from MRI and CRT, Virtual Anatomy adds information, fine tunes and displays the data as photorealistic 3D-images.
-You can read all about the history of Virtual Anatomy and how it works on our project page.
+This is possible by realizing the potential of the Cinematic Anatomy x Deep Space software, developed by the Ars Electronica Futurelab, based on the Cinematic Rendering software by Siemens Healthineers.
+While Cinematic Rendering is used to import data from MRI and CRT, Cinematic Anatomy x Deep Space adds information, fine tunes and displays the data as photorealistic 3D-images.
+You can read all about the history of Cinematic Anatomy x Deep Space and how it works on our project page.

 The JKU medSPACE is the latest addition to the R&D of the Ars Electronica Futurelab in three-dimensional multi-user environments.
 In 1996, the CAVE opened at the Ars Electronica Center, in 2009 the first Deep Space opened.
 Meanwhile, plans for a new faculty of medicine were on the way in Linz, that was founded in 2013.
 Two years later, three renowned hospitals in the city merged to form the Kepler University Hospital, creating Austria’s second largest hospital.